billwear/maas-docs/maas-in-thirty-minutes-5360.md

 Finally, visit *Images*.
 If MAAS has finished syncing the Ubuntu images mentioned above, then you should see that the status says "Synced".
 If not, wait a few minutes and refresh the page.

-Once the images are synced, it's time for some fun – using MAAS to create our first VM guest with LXD!
+Once the images are synced, it's time for some fun – using MAAS to create our first VM guest with LXD.

 <h2>Create a VM guest</h2>